 Kimberley Expedition Overview

-Why on earth would I want to be in such a position?
+Why on earth would I want to be in such a remote place?
 Well that’s the same question two German aviators asked themselves when they ran out of fuel there in their seaplane 85 years ago.
 They tried their best to survive, which included making a raft from their seaplane floats and trying to trek out overland, but after 6 weeks they were unable to make their own way out to safety and luckily were rescued, on the brink of death, by Aboriginal people.

 I’ve been interested in this story since I was a kid because I wondered if I was in that situation could I have survived.
 So with all the survival skills I learnt up to this point in my life I put them to the test to see if I could get out with the same materials that the aviators had.